“Everything you’ve ever wanted is on the other side of fear.” – George Addair

 And the remedy for this kind of fear is to develop courage to face your fears; it’s simple as that.
 Take courage to go after opportunities when they represent themselves.
 Feel the fear, and do it anyway.
 Find ways to get your confidence level back up even when you have to fake it in the beginning.
 There are things you can do and habits you can develop to help you build your self-esteem.

 I am going to be honest with you; I do not like to watch horror or terror movies.
 I don’t like to be frightened.
-I don’t find anything enjoyable in horror movies, because they create fear in me with something that came and created from somebody’ else bad imagination.
+I don’t find anything enjoyable in horror movies, because they create fear in me with something that came and created from somebody else’s bad imagination.
 When I was young I used to watch these movies with my siblings, and they would scare the heck out of me.
 I couldn’t sleep with lights off.
 Each time I would be scared something bad was going to happen to me because of the movie we just watched recently.
 So you can understand, it was torment for me.

 That is not it; I used to be afraid of seeing dead things, animals, and people.
-For instance; if I knew the person who died, when I gave my last respect, I would be fighting trying to remember how this person used to be when this person was living.
+For instance; if I knew the person who died, when I gave my last respect, I would be fighting trying to remember how this person used to be when she or he was living.
 I would try to visualize the best memory I have had with this person until the bad image goes away.
 This fear was more than being afraid to die.
 It was about what the society portrayed with dead people, things, and spirits.
 It all came from these weird movies I have watched, and false tales I have been told since I was young; therefore I allowed wrong believing and perception of things, and imaginations to influencing me.

 A phobia is a type of a persistent fear of a particular object or situation, like the two examples I have shared.
 Another example for instance would be people who are afraid of heights, or flying on airplane.
 Maybe they are afraid because of what they heard in the news.
 Paranoia is also a type of a phobia.
 And when you have this kind of fear, it would really affect your mindset, and hinder you to do some things because you are always afraid something or someone is after you.
-Maybe people are after you because they want your money or something, but you need to trust that God cares enough to protect you.
+Maybe people are after you because they want your money or something, therefore you need to trust that God cares enough to protect you.
 You can also hire bodyguards, and disassociate yourself with bad influencing people.
 If you have serious phobias, maybe you should consult a Therapist, or a Pastor for counseling and support.

 So fear is an enemy to many things.
 Most people gave up in life, gave up in their dreams, and stop achieving their goals, and all because of fear.
 For whatever reasons they had, the root behind it was because they were afraid.
 Fear is the enemy to success; a big enemy. if we want to move ahead in life, we have got to face our fears because that is the best way we can overcome them.